 6. Customer Loyalty and Referrals

-Why Are Consumer Insights Important for Small Businesses?
+Why Are Consumer Insights Important for Growing Businesses?

 A sales strategy cannot rely on guesswork.
 Without customer insights, that is exactly what you would have to do.
 You would be left guessing what customers prefer or what triggers their purchases.